cpressey/cyclemill/README.md

 *   PATTERN: run a "canvas"
 *   form to take length task should run
 *   prometheus instance
+*   research prometheus on celery
 *   logging
-*   research django-celery-results.  how to use its tables?
 *   web wait for db to be ready